Ifeena/Dashboard-Using-Excel/README.md

 The dashboard provides a comprehensive overview of customer purchase behaviour at Global Mart Inc.
 Global Mart Inc. is a renowned retail giant offering a wide array of products, from electronics to fashion apparel, and prides itself on being a one-stop shop for quality goods at competitive prices.
 It aims to use advanced analytics to drive growth and enhance customer satisfaction.

-Here is how I used the data to build a Customer Purchase Behaviour Dashboard and provide actionable insights and recommendations for Global Mart Inc.
+- Here is how I used the data to build a Customer Purchase Behaviour Dashboard and provide actionable insights and recommendations for Global Mart Inc.

+# Data Source:
+- The dataset used for this project was provided by 10Alytics.

-Tool Used for Creating the Dashboard:
+# Tool Used for Creating the Dashboard:
-Visualization Platform - hashtag#Excel hashtag#PivotTable
+- Visualization Platform - hashtag#Excel hashtag#PivotTable
-Charts used - hashtag#BarChart hashtag#PieChart hashtag#ClusteredChart hashtag#AreaChart hashtag#ScatterPlot
+- Charts used - hashtag#BarChart hashtag#PieChart hashtag#ClusteredChart hashtag#AreaChart hashtag#ScatterPlot

-Here are the key insights: 👇
+# Here are the key insights: 👇

 1. Key Performance Indicators (KPIs):
 📊 Total Purchase Amount: $963.48M, reflecting strong consumer engagement.